 What is Support Vector Machine (SVM)?

 - C is typically used as a regularization parameter to control overfitting, allowing the algorithm to make more accurate predictions on new data points.
-The strength of the regularization is inversely proportional to C. Simply speaking, C controls the trade-off between maximizing the margin and minimizing training error.
-If C is set too low, the model will fail to accurately classify data points due to underfitting and can produce inaccurate results; if C is set too high, then the model will have difficulty correctly separating data points due to overfitting and can show poor accuracy scores.
+The strength of the regularization is inversely proportional to C. C represents the penalty parameter for misclassifying data points.
+Simply speaking, C controls the trade-off between maximizing the margin and minimizing training error.
+If C is set too low, the model will fail to accurately classify data points due to underfitting and can produce inaccurate results.
+A smaller value of C will result in a larger margin, but may lead to more misclassifications.
+If C is set too high, then the model will have difficulty correctly separating data points due to overfitting and can show poor accuracy scores.
+A larger value of C will result in a smaller margin, but may lead to better classification accuracy.

-In order to get the best performance from an SVM algorithm, the value of C should be tuned accordingly so that it yields an optimal balance between underfitting and overfitting.
-This will enable the model to perform better on both training and test datasets, ensuring that it produces accurate results for all types of data points. - When training a support vector machine (SVM) model using Sklearn SVC algorithm, the gamma hyperparameter can take on two special values: ‘scale’, ‘auto’ or ‘float’.
+As a general guideline, it’s a good idea to start with a smaller value of C and gradually increase it until the desired level of classification accuracy is achieved.
+However, it’s important to keep in mind that a larger value of C may lead to overfitting, which means that the model performs well on the training data but poorly on new, unseen data.
+Therefore, it’s important to strike a balance between maximizing the margin and minimizing the classification error, and choose an appropriate value of C based on the specific problem and dataset. - When training a support vector machine (SVM) model using Sklearn SVC algorithm, the gamma hyperparameter can take on two special values: ‘scale’, ‘auto’ or ‘float’.
 When gamma is set to ‘scale’, it means that the value of gamma is calculated as 1 / (number of features * variance in data).
 This ensures that all features are given equal importance in the model and produces consistent results no matter how many features are used.

 - SVM kernel is a mathematical function that is used to map the data points from one space into another, usually higher dimensional space.
 When training a support vector machine (SVM) model using Sklearn SVC algorithm, the kernel hyperparameter can take on several values: ‘linear’, ‘poly’, ‘rbf’ and ‘sigmoid’.